The Family Travel Guide to Suva© FijiPocketGuide.com

 Cultural Activities for Families

 Discovering the fascinating island culture is usually one of the biggest highlights on a trip to Fiji.
-No doubt mum and dad will want to spend time seeing the grand churches, temples and architecture reflecting the diverse cultures of Suva, but when it comes to keeping the kids happy, there is a couple of fun and educational cultural activities you could be doing as well.
+No doubt mum and dad will want to spend time seeing the grand churches, temples and architecture reflecting the diverse cultures of Suva, but when it comes to keeping the kids happy, there are a couple of fun and educational cultural activities you could be doing as well.

 Fiji Museum

 Educate the kids (and yourself) at the acclaimed Fiji Museum.
 With a wide range of ancient Fijian artefacts, some dating back 3,700 years, there’s enough to get the imaginations of the little ones running!
 Cannibal forks, drua canoes, carvings, pottery, and tropical plants and animals.
-When your museum visit is over, the kids can burn off some energy in the fantastic Thurston Gardens where the museum is located.

 Old World on Orchid Island

 Enter the old world of Fiji at the family-friendly Orchid Island.
-There’s a wide range of cultural and natural experiences to keep the kids stimulated: craft demonstrations, tame local wildlife such as the crested iguana, a 50ft (15m) Bure Kalou Fijian temple, demonstrations of ancient rituals and so much more!
-Orchid Island is located 10km outside of Suva in Veisari.
-Tours to Orchid Island are available on Viator and Tripadvisor.
+There’s a wide range of cultural and natural experiences to keep the kids stimulated: craft demonstrations, tame local wildlife such as the crested iguana, a 50 ft (15 m) Bure Kalou Fijian temple, demonstrations of ancient rituals and so much more!

 Nature Activities in Suva for Families